Terry Gornell: Accrington Stanley

 Gornell went on loan to Accrington Stanley on a one-month deal on 20 September 2008.
 The same day, he made his Accrington Stanley debut, coming on as a substitute for Jamie Clarke in the 46th minute, in a 3–0 loss against Darlington.
 Gornell then scored three goals in three games between 11 October 2008 and 21 October 2008 against Bradford City, Luton Town and Shrewsbury Town.
 His time at the club saw him became a first team regular, scoring four goals in 11 Football League games before returning to his parent club.
 He stated his loan spell at Accrington Stanley helped him and described "dealing with the pressures of first-team football" as "a big learning experience".

 On 27 August 2010, Gornell signed on a free transfer for Accrington Stanley on his return with a two-year contract.
 He made his club return the next day, in a 0–0 draw against Oxford United.
 Since joining Accrington Stanley, Gornell became a first team regular for the side, playing in the striker position.
-It wasn't until on 17 September 2010, he scored his first goals, in a 3–0 win over Lincoln City After the match, Gornell credited Manager John Coleman for helping him end "his goalscoring duck".
+On 17 September 2010, he scored his first goals, in a 3–0 win over Lincoln City After the match, Gornell credited Manager John Coleman for helping him end "his goalscoring duck".
 He then scored two consecutive goals in two separate matches by the end of his first half of the season.
 Gornell then added three more goals throughout January, including scoring two goals in two matches.
 Gornell went to add four more goals by the end of the season, including another brace, in a 4–0 win over Hereford United on 29 March 2011.
 Despite missing three matches during the club's 2010–11 campaign, he scored a total of 13 goals from defence in 49 appearances as Accrington's joint top goalscorer for the season alongside Phil Edwards and Sean McConville.

 Following this, Gornell was offered a new contract, but turned down an offer from Accrington Stanley, although the club would be owed a compensation payment given he was under 23.
 Gornell was linked with a move to Inverness CT, who initially signed him, only to retract the move.